tido64/rainbow/README.md

 ### Input

 - Accelerometer (Android and iOS)
-- Keyboard and mouse (Linux/Mac OS X/Windows)
+- Keyboard and mouse (Linux/macOS/Windows)
 - Microphone (Android and iOS)
 - Touch (Android and iOS)